rajanant49/APTOS-Blindness-Detection/README.md

 # APTOS-Blindness-Detection
-Self Project on Blindness Detection Using Transfer Learning in Pytroch
+Self Project on Blindness Detection Using Transfer Learning in Pytorch